Best Dog Water Bottles of 2026

 All of the bottles we tested for this story.
 Photo courtesy Sara Kruglinski.

-There are several factors that will go into what is the right size of bottle for you and your dog: temperature, speed and distance you’ll be moving, size of your dog, and availability of water where you are traveling.
+There are several factors that will go into determining the right bottle size for you and your dog: temperature, speed and distance you’ll be moving, your dog's size, and the availability of water where you are traveling.

 Temperature